huang15n/Android-Programming/android_lec3.md

 ```

-<p> if you want to set images to be displayed on the screen, you can do that , you would set the src for it.  the value you pass it here is the id here</p>
+ if you want to set images to be displayed on the screen, you can do that , you would set the src for it.  the value you pass it here is the id here

 ```java